Search

 Highest Altitude: 4,645 m/15,240 ft Sinelapche

 Day thirteen begins in the early morning after a warm breakfast at Sele La Camp.
-The trek begins with a steep ascent to Sinelapche (4,645m) and then Mirgin La (4,480m).
-The passes offer spectacular views of Kanchenjunga massif and Jaanu.
-After navigating the passes, the trail descends steeply and changes from barren high-altitude terrain to dense forest.
-However, the descent can be challenging as it may hurt knees.
-The distance from Sele La Camp to Cheram is 8.5 km/5.2 miles, taking 6 hours.
-Overnight and dinner are at the lodging point of Cheram.
+The trek begins with a steep ascent to Sinelapche (4,645 m) and then to Mirgin La (4,480 m).
+The passes offer spectacular views of the Kanchenjunga massif and Jannu.
+After crossing the passes, the route descends steeply and changes from barren high-altitude terrain to dense forest.
+However, the descent can be challenging as it may hurt the knees.

 Itinerary Details